For reporters looking for a way to get started on the transvaginal mesh story, here are some highlights to shortcut your research.

 Today's mesh is generally made from polypropylene, a petroleum-based product, or is a composite of pig or cadaver biologic material.

-Polypropylene is derived from petroleum and was developed in the 1950s as a thermoplastic polymer resin that can be molded into many forms.
+Polypropylene was developed in the 1950s as a thermoplastic polymer resin that can be molded into many forms.
 Mesh manufacturers molded the plastic into fibers for sutures.
 Polypropylene knitted mesh using monofilament yarns make textile fabrics and indoor-outdoor rugs.

 Nine manufacturers make vaginal mesh including Johnson & Johnson (Ethicon, GYNECARE), C.R.
 Bard, American Medical Systems, Boston Scientific, Endo Pharmaceutical Holdings, and Covidien, among others.